GoodGuyGregory/vinyl-swarm/README.md

 ## Initialize Database

-After building the project you're ready to add the initial database files to start adding your personal collection. from inside the `vinyl-swarm` directory
+After building the project you're ready to add the initial database files to start adding your personal collection. from inside the `vinyl-swarm` directory.

 **Create Database Configuration**